Honeytree-Technologies/Ghost-auto-installer/README.md

 Whether you're working with a fresh server or an existing setup, this script is designed for both new and veteran Ghost admins.

+# About Ghost

+Ghost is a free and open source independent technology suite for modern publishing, memberships, subscriptions and newsletters.

 ## Features

 - 🚀 One-command deployment.